Pacifiers (soothers): A user’s guide for parents

 Babies are born wanting to suck.
-Some even suck their thumb or fingers in the womb.
+Some even suck their thumb or fingers before they are born.
 This is a natural behaviour that allows them to feed and grow.
 It’s also comforting and helps babies settle.

 If your baby seems to want to suck in between feedings, a pacifier can help.
 But it should never be used instead of feeding, and it should never be used without the extra comfort and cuddling a parent can provide.